mhyavas/Bookreader/README.md

 # Bookreader
 Slicing sentences of a book and push the sentences to discord.

+In the same directory, the book should be in book.txt file.

 In config.py file, dicord channel and token values should be filled before starting.

 I use crontab for run the code every hour.